KULeuven-MICAS/zigzag/lab4/README.md

     > <details>
     > <summary>Answer</summary>
     >
     > The ADCs are the primary bottleneck, consuming 53% of the clock cycle.
-The Adders_pv circuit is the secondary bottleneck, consuming 28% of the clock cycle.
+The `adders_pv` is the secondary bottleneck, consuming 28% of the clock cycle.
     >
     > </details>